Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Department of Psychology, Carleton College

-Director: Julia Strand
+Director: Dr. Julia Strand

 Our work deals with how humans perceive speech and recognize spoken words.
 Some of our research topics include: audiovisual integration (i.e., combining information about talking faces with what we hear), the influence of expectations and contextual information on spoken word recognition, the role of individual difference factors (e.g., cognitive abilities, personality, etc.) in spoken word recognition abilities, quantification and mathematical modeling of the processes underlying spoken word recognition, and the cognitive effort necessary to understand speech.